September 5, 2019

 My reflections of late led to a place that suggests I need to reshare my daughter’s academic journey with you.
 I, of course, obtained her permission.
 I share it not for sympathy.
 I share it not for any kind of recognition.
-It is, for me, a story of heartache and tears and failure.
-But, in the end, it is a story of perseverance, determination, and empowerment.
+It is, for me, a journey of heartache and tears and failure.
+But, in the end, it is a journey of perseverance, determination, and empowerment.
 Hers.

 Maddy’s academic journey paved its way through thorn bushes, thistles, and weeds.
 In second grade, her homework took hours.
 I mean hours.
 By third grade, she convinced herself she would never graduate from high school.
 I battled for her education.
 I mean battled.
 I cried.
 I yelled.
 I cried.
 I pleaded.
 I cried.
 Before she entered our family, I earned a graduate degree in curriculum and instruction.
 I earned awards for my teaching.
 But I could not help my own daughter.